 NSU accepts Visa, MasterCard, and American Express.
 Check payments include traveler's checks, cashier's checks, personal checks, and money orders.
 International checks must be in U.S. funds only and drawn on a U.S. bank.
 Wire transfers are accepted.
 Electronic check and credit card payments can also be made through NSU eBill, SharkLink, or WebSTAR.
-Students can access NSU eBill using their SharkLink ID and password to authorize other individuals (e.g. parent, spouse, or grandparent) to view their bill and make payments to their account.
-Credit card authorization forms can be downloaded from the Bursar's website at Release of Information Authorization (nova.edu) and faxed to (954) 262-2473.
+Students can access NSU eBill using their SharkLink ID and password to authorize other individuals (e.g., parent, spouse, or grandparent) to view their bill and make payments to their account.
+Credit card authorization forms can be downloaded from the Bursar's website at nova.edu/registrar/forms/release of information.pdf and faxed to (954) 262-2473.
 Students may also mail a payment to the office of the University Bursar or make payments in person at the One-Stop Shops on the NSU Fort Lauderdale/Davie Campus.
-For more details, visit nova.edu/bursar/payment/pay_my_bill.html.
+For more details, visit nova.edu/bursar/payment/pay my bill.html.